Managing Alpine Linux Based Container Images With Renovate

 Anything after the first hyphen in an image tag is treated as the

 "compatibility" indicator.
-Renovate will only identify updates that maintain
+Renovate only identifies updates that maintain this

 .